-But here’s the thing that many doctors—and even many mental health professionals—often neglect to tell you: You have more control over your mood than you might think.
+But here’s the thing that many doctors—and even many mental health professionals—often neglect to tell you: you have more control over your mood than you might think.
 How?
 Because your mood is mainly regulated by a group of hormones, often called your “happy hormones.”
 By learning about these hormones, how they work, and how you can produce more of them, you can bring more feel-good vibes into your life.
 Here’s how:

 “There are so many hormones that are involved in how a person feels physically and emotionally that mood is created by a cocktail of hormones,” says Jennifer Glassman, MD , a certified family medicine physician and functional medicine doctor at Parsley Health in New York City.
-Almost all hormones have some influence on mood—including sex hormones like estrogen and progesterone as well as stress hormones like cortisol —but a small group of hormones has a particularly large amount of influence.
+Almost all hormones have some influence on mood—including sex hormones like estrogen and progesterone, as well as stress hormones like cortisol —but a small group of hormones has a particularly large amount of influence.
 These hormones are appropriately nicknamed “happy hormones” and include:

-Together, these happy hormones are largely in control of your mood and feelings of confidence, pleasure, happiness, love, and satisfaction on a daily basis.
+Working together, these happy hormones are largely in control of your mood and feelings of confidence, pleasure, happiness, love, and satisfaction on a daily basis.

 Many medicines that conventional doctors prescribe for mood disorders adjust serotonin.
-But Dr. Glassman tells us, “It’s interesting to note that more serotonin is made in your intestines than in your brain, which means that food, nutrition, digestion, and optimizing your gut health play an enormous role in mood.”
+But as Dr. Glassman tells us, “It’s interesting to note that more serotonin is made in your intestines than in your brain, which means that food, nutrition, digestion, and optimizing your gut health play an enormous role in mood.”

-Research shows when animals and humans interact, both species release oxytocin , which facilitates bonding and emotional and decreases stress.
+Research shows when animals and humans interact, both species release oxytocin , which facilitates bonding and decreases stress.
 The same is true for interacting with children.
-In fact, research even shows that highly involved play with your children can help them develop a healthy oxytocin system as well.
+In fact, research even shows that highly involved play with your children can help them develop a healthy oxytocin system, as well.
 Next time you find yourself holding back your playful side, lean in fully instead.

 Try connecting to your nurturing side by sending a care package to a friend, cuddling with your pet, cooking dinner for a loved one, or even starting a garden.
 “Anything you can do to nurture or take care of other people and things will work,” says Dr. Glassman.

-Dr. Glassman makes it clear that “movement” can be anything—gentle stretching, yoga, or walking outdoors among nature.
+Dr. Glassman makes it clear that “movement” can be anything—gentle stretching, yoga, or walking outdoors in nature.
 “It does not need to be vigorous, hard, or intense all the time,” she says.
-Even better, workout with a friend outside or on Facetime because studies have shown that working out with others tends to lead to higher endorphin levels compared to working out solo.
+Working out with a friend outside or on Facetime can do even more good, as studies have shown that working out with others tends to lead to higher endorphin levels compared to working out solo.

 “There’s a tremendous amount of research showing that spending time in nature can help lower stress hormones and increase happy hormones,” says Dr. Glassman.
 And you don’t have to pack up all your belongings and move to the middle of nowhere, either.
 “Bringing plants in your home, hiking in the woods, setting up your desk by a window, taking a walk in the park, or even using essential oils like cedar can promote the release of happy hormones,” says Dr. Glassman.